-This tour is the classic New Zealand self drive tour, designed for your needs and an everlasting holiday you might remember for many years.
-Explore the diversity of this amazing country on a stunning route from South to North.
+This tour is the classic New Zealand self drive tour, designed for your needs.
+Enjoy an everlasting holiday you might remember and explore the diversity of this amazing country on a stunning route from South to North.
 Experience the incredible natural beauty and Maori cultural heritage that makes our country so unique.
-The perfect tour to explore this pristine country.
-Enjoy!
+The perfect tour to explore this pristine country!

 The details below are for each of the days where there is a major driving leg.

 Times are based on a reasonable average of between 70 and 80 kph (45-55 mph approx).

 BUT - we need them so that there is no misunderstanding if you decide to change or cancel anything.
 If you transact through this website then we will give you every chance to read these.
 Any quotes and bookings undertaken are done so on the understanding that you have read and agree to these terms.
 Please read here our Terms & Conditions for payment options and cancellation policy.

 We play fair and we know we play with people who play fair!

 The following summary lists driving information for each major driving day of your itinerary.
 Times and distances are based on ideal conditions without stops.
 Plan to take longer than the times listed below to allow time to explore and enjoy some stops.